retailzipline/hiring-exercises/support/README.md

 A matching type is a declaration of what logic should be used to compare the rows.

-eg. A matching type named "MatchEmail" or "EmailType" might make use of an algorithm that matches rows based on email columns.
+eg. A matching type named `email` might make use of an algorithm that matches rows based on email columns.

 <br>

 ## Output

-The expected output is a renamed copy of the original CSV file, but with an additional identifier column (eg. user_id) prepended to file to help match rows based on the specified matcher(s).
-Verifying your output file is advised.
+The output file should be a new file containing all of the original input file's contents.
+Please do not overwrite the original input file.
+Prepend a `user_id` column to the output data file and use this to group matching individuals as specified by your program's input.

 <br>

 # Resources

-## Please **DO NOT** publically fork this repository
+## Please **DO NOT** publicly fork this repository
 * Instead, clone the repository and email your submission to us in a zip file
 * Use Ruby to complete this assignment
 * Use code that you have license to use, but try to limit the use of external libraries/gems